 Can I put uncooked pasta in the crockpot?

 Yes!
-You can put them raw, no need to wash or anything.
+You can put them raw, no need to wash them or anything.
 Just check often to see if they are al dente already to avoid it getting soggy.
 There are some kinds that get al dente faster than others, so it pays to experiment.

 How do you boil pasta in a crockpot?